 Infections of the maxillofacial region can develop into life-threatening conditions if not treated.
 Oral Surgeons’ training includes diagnosis and treatment of these types of infections.

-Pediatric Dentistry – Practiced by Dr. Casey Nelson, Dr. Holly O’Shea, Dr. Natasha Bramley and Dr. Soo Jun
+Pediatric Dentistry – Practiced by Dr. Holly O’Shea

 Pediatric Dentistry (Pedodontics) is the branch of dentistry that specializes in the dental care of children under the age of 16.
 Pediatric dentists emphasize the need for establishing trust and building children’s confidence in their dentist.
 Our pediatric dentists place special emphasis on preventive care, emphasizing the healthy maintenance of baby teeth until they are naturally lost as well as the importance of healthy maintenance of adult teeth as they appear.
 This approach means they can often correct minor problems now that could become extensive if left untreated.

 Common pediatric dentistry procedures include the same type of care provided for adults, but tailored to meet a child’s individual needs.
-Dental exams, digital x-rays, teeth cleaning, dental sealants, flouride treatments, and other procedures are all everyday occurrences for the pediatric dental team.
+Dental exams, digital x-rays, teeth cleaning, dental sealants, fluoride treatments, and other procedures are all everyday occurrences for the pediatric dental team.
 However, our pediatric dentists and their team of assistants are experts in providing care with their young patients’ physical and psychological needs at the forefront, keeping in mind that children’s dental fears can be very real, and working to alleviate those fears.
+More information regarding pediatric dentistry.

 Common procedures and appliances include: